vippsas/vipps-developers/faqs/users-and-payments-faq.md

 ## Where can I find information about payment and settlements?

 [portal.vipps.no](https://portal.vipps.no)
-provides information about your transactions, sale units and settlement reports.
+provides information about your transactions, sales units and settlement reports.
 You can also subscribe to daily or monthly transaction reports by email.

 See: